matrix-org/complement/ONBOARDING.md

 ### Architecture

 Complement runs Docker containers every time you call `deployment := must.Deploy(...)`, which gets killed on `deployment.Destroy(...)`.
-These containers are snapshots of the target Homeserver at a particular state.
+These containers are snapshots of the target homeserver at a particular state.
 The state is determined by the `Blueprint`, which is a human-readable outline for what should be done prior to the test.
 Coming from Sytest, a `Blueprint` is similar to a `fixture`.
-A `deployment` has functions on it for creating deployment-scoped structs such as CSAPI clients for interacting with specific Homeservers in the deployment.
+A `deployment` has functions on it for creating deployment-scoped structs such as CS-API clients for interacting with specific Homeservers in the deployment.
 Assertions are done via the `must` and `match` packages.
-For testing outbound federation, Complement implements a bare-bones Federation server for Homeservers to talk to.
+For testing outbound federation, Complement implements a bare-bones Federation server for homeservers to talk to.
 Unlike Sytest, you have to explicitly opt-in to attaching core functionality to the server so the reader can clearly see what is and is not being handled automatically.
 This is done using [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) and looks something like:
 ```go
 // A federation server which handles serving up its own keys when requested,
 // automatically accepts make_join and send_join requests and deals with